hyprwm/hyprland-wiki/content/Configuring/Advanced and Cool/Devices.md

 - `keybinds` -> (only for devices that send key events)
   - enables / disables keybinds for the device
   - default: Enabled
+- `tags` -> (only for keyboards / pointers)
+  - provides grouping and alt-names is device specific binds (see [Per-Device Binds](../../Basics/Binds#per-device-binds)). comma separated list of tags
+  - default: ""

 > [!NOTE]
 > Per-device layouts will by default not alter the keybind keymap, so for example